samgiles/blog/content/posts/efficient-rust-services-compute-timeouts.md

 draft = true
 +++

 In a [previous post](efficient-rust-services-timeouts/) we talked about how to timeout IO requests.
-In this post we'll talk about how to timeout tasks that are not necessarily IO bound but also involve CPU bound workloads.
+In this post we'll talk about how to timeout tasks that are not only IO bound but also involve CPU bound workloads.

 ## Computing stuff within async/await

 Rust's async/await support is great for IO.
 The typical use case is calling another service or building a server to handle network requests.
-But what happens when, between responding to a request or making a network request, we want to perform some arbitrary computations?
+But what happens when, between responding to a request or making a network request, we want to perform some useful computations?

 Microservice jokes aside, let's imagine we have a service that makes a request to an upstream server for a $start$ float, and in a loop adds $0.01$ until it reaches the requested value.